Get all the latest data for Calabarzon

 What property type will give the best return in Calabarzon over 5 years as of 2026?

-As of early 2026, townhouses and compact house-and-lot packages in proven commuter nodes are expected to give the best total return over 5 years in Calabarzon, combining solid appreciation with rental income potential.
+As of 2026, compact townhouses in accessible gated communities are expected to give the best total return in Calabarzon over the next 5 years.

 How will new infrastructure projects affect property prices in Calabarzon over 5 years?